Skip to content

 Crowded airspace

-Heathrow is one of the busiest airports in Europe, handling 80 million passengers in 2018, and the UK’s only hub airport.
+Heathrow is one of the busiest airports in Europe, handling 79.2 million passengers in 2023.
+It's also the UK's only hub airport.

 The environment

-With heightened concern about climate change, and in the wake of recent climate activism on the streets and from young leaders, any economic benefits which might be derived from airport expansion are to be balanced against the impact on the environment.
+With heightened concern about climate change, any economic benefits which might be derived from airport expansion are to be balanced against the impact on the environment.

 While Heathrow is planning to create carbon sinks around the airport, only 40% of journeys to Heathrow are made by public transport.
 This has raised local concerns about the impact of road and noise pollution on local communities.